 For example, if the share price is between 3,005 yen and 5,000 yen, the tick size is 5 yen, but if the share price is between 5,010,00 and 30,000 yen, the tick size is 10,000.
 The London Stock Exchange uses an even more complex method for calculating tick size, which considers its price and share type.

 On U.S. exchanges, the tick size is more consistent.
 Since 2001, the tick size for any stock with a value above one dollar is one cent, regardless of its size or type.
 Before 2001, the tick size for stocks on U.S. exchanges was one-sixteenth of a dollar.
 This meant that a stock price could only move by increments of $0.0625 or six and one-quarter cents.
 The change to a smaller tick size meant more accurate pricing and smaller bid-ask spreads.

-As mentioned above, the term tick may also refer to the direction in which a stock has moved.
-An uptick means that the stock price increased compared to the previous trade, while a downtick implies that a stock price decreased.
+As mentioned above, the term tick may also refer to the direction in which that price has moved.
+An uptick means that the price increased compared to the previous trade, while a downtick implies a price decrease.

-While we’re on the topic of ticks, we’ll quickly take a moment to discuss the tick index.
+While we’re on ticks, we’ll quickly take a moment to discuss the tick index.

 The tick index compares the number of stocks on the New York Stock Exchange (NYSE) with rising prices (upticks) to those with falling prices (downticks).

 For example, there are about 2,800 stocks listed on the NYSE.
 If 1,600 of those stocks had an uptick while 1,200 had a downtick in price, the tick index would be +400 (1,600 – 1,200).